Cheney Clow: Legacy

 Cheney Clow's descendants suffered another terrible blow in the last part of 2009 when Nelson H. "Dickie" Clough of Millington, Maryland died on Christmas Eve, December 24, 2009.
 He was 85.
-He was the uncle and best friend of Charles F. "Buck" Clough, Jr. and was the current cornerstone of the huge Clough clan in the Northern Queen Anne's County area.
+He was the uncle and best friend of Charles F. "Buck" Clough Jr. and was the current cornerstone of the huge Clough clan in the Northern Queen Anne's County area.

-He was a member of United States Army during World War II.
+He was a member of the United States Army during World War II.
 He served with D Company, 83rd Armored Reconnaissance Battalion, 3rd Armored Division.
 He fought in the Battle of the Bulge, the Ardennes and the Rhineland.
 He fought in and across Europe until Victory in Europe was declared.
 He was a life member of VFW Post 652 in Millington, Maryland, where he served as Commander 5 times and he was a member of the American Legion Post 14, Smyrna, Delaware.
 His death has also had a profound effect on the local community and the Clough family in particular.

-Cheney Clow's life and legacy continue to influence the area and his life, and actions are still rippling through the fabric of life in the Kent County, Delaware and Northern Queen Anne's County, Maryland areas.
+Cheney Clow's life and legacy continue to influence the area, and his life and actions are still rippling through the fabric of life in the Kent County, Delaware and Northern Queen Anne's County, Maryland areas.